This essay provides general information only. Do not rely on it to determine

 Are homophobic themselves.

-So, just because a state will allow same-sex partners to adopt is no
+So, just because same-sex partners are allowed to adopt in every state, there is no

 guarantee that a given couple will be approved for adoption.